raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 Again, imgui is an example of an architecture that avoids complex types, by drawing the UI directly rather than constructing an intermediate tree of view objects.
 But imgui is not the only such; another compelling example to learn from is [Jetpack Compose].

+### Simple control flow

+It is very tempting to use complex control flow patterns: putting significant logic in callbacks, using higher order composition techniques, or using a compiler to significantly transform the code.
+Yet, such techniques have downsides.

+The first is simply that this complexity leaks out into the app.
+In current Druid, we use some higher order composition techniques such as lenses.
+While fairly simple by Haskell standards, and our users with Haskell background tend like them, a lot of people coming to Druid find them confusing.

+The simplest mechanism for composition of UI elements is function composition.
+This position is well argued in [Jetpack Compose], and the experience of React hooks vs class-based components is further evidence.

+Another reason to prefer simple control flow is performance.
+Not that it's always faster, but that it's easier to reason about and measure.
+Perhaps one of the more controversial aspects of the Crochet prototype is that it relies on explicit application logic to decide when to skip subtrees.
+This is a bit of a burden, but also an opportunity for the application to apply its own context, for example status from a stateful database connection.
+Also, straightforward profiling and tracing should quickly reveal opportunities for more aggressive skipping.

 ### Overall system complexity

 This one is even more subjective, but I think is still important.
 A UI toolkit is an ambitious task as it is.
 Doing a full-scale incremental computation engine, of similar scope as [Adapton] or [Incremental], is a serious additional burden.
 (Fans of Incremental should also be aware of its successor [Bonsai]).
 What I know of SwiftUI suggests that it has a similar engine under the hood (which shows up as "ViewGraph" or "AttributeGraph" in stack traces), and that's in addition to its integration with the public-facing [Combine].